-We discuss the two groups, z < 0.5, and $z \sim 2$ QSOs, separately because the FUV and NUV bands sample different restframe spectral regions and therefore the explanations for their blue FUV-NUV colors are different.
+We discuss the two groups, z < 0.5, and $z \sim 2$ QSOs, separately because the FUV and NUV bands sample different rest-frame spectral regions and therefore the explanations for their blue FUV-NUV colors are different.

 4.1.
-The low redshift QSOs
+The Low-Redshift QSOs

-The majority of our analysis sample has redshift <0.5 (150 objects, 109 extended and 41 pointlike).
-Ly α transits the GALEX FUV band from z=0.1 to z=0.47, and this fact suggests that an intense Ly α emission may be the cause for the "FUV excess" of these objects.
-To test this hypothesis, we constructed templates with Ly α emission enhanced relative to standard templates, and derived their synthetic broad-band colors.
-Such ad hoc templates with Ly α enhanced by up to 3× match the range of observed FUV-NUV colors of our low-z sample, and are shown in Figs. 1 and 2 (dark blue diamonds) together with synthetic colors from canonical templates (cyan diamonds), as well as in Fig. 5(top).
-Note from these figures that our simple cut of FUV-NUV<0.1 produced a low-redshift sample bluer in FUV-NUV than standard templates with a spread of about half a magnitude: the redder objects among our sample are very close to the standard template at z~0.2, the UV-bluest objects differ by up to .5 mag (one by ~1 mag) and are concentrated around z~0.2 where Ly α is at the peak of the FUV filter transmission.
-The modulation with redshift of the hypothetical enhanced-Ly α effect, due to the filter transmission, is seen in the ad hoc template plotted in Fig. 5.
+The majority of our analysis sample has redshift <0.5 (150 objects, 109 extended, and 41 pointlike).
+Ly $\alpha$ transits the GALEX FUV band from z = 0.1 to z = 0.47, and this fact suggests that an intense Ly $\alpha$ emission may be the cause for the "FUV excess" of these objects.
+To test this hypothesis, we constructed templates with $Ly\alpha$ emission enhanced relative to standard templates, and derived their synthetic broadband colors.
+Such ad hoc templates with $Ly\alpha$ enhanced by up to three times match the range of observed FUV-NUV colors of our lowz sample, and are shown in Figures 1 and 2 (dark blue diamonds) together with synthetic colors from canonical templates (cyan diamonds), as well as in Figure 5 (top).
+Note from these figures that our simple cut of FUV-NUV <0.1 produced a low-redshift sample bluer in FUV-NUV than standard templates with a spread of about half a magnitude: the redder objects among our sample are very close to the standard template at $z \sim 0.2$ , the UV-bluest objects differ by up to 0.5 mag (one by $\sim 1$ mag) and are concentrated around $z \sim 0.2$ where Ly $\alpha$ is at the peak of the FUV filter transmission.
+The modulation with redshift of the hypothetical enhanced-Ly $\alpha$ effect, due to the filter transmission, is seen in the ad hoc template plotted in Figure 5.